mohammed-mamounn/htb-writeups/Oopsie/Oopsie.md

 nmap <IP> -sC -sV
 ```

 Ports 80 (http) & 22 (ssh) are open.
-Starting with SSH is out of the question as to what the password could be, because I don't have any lead as to what the password could be.
+Starting with SSH is out of the question because I don't have any lead as to what the password could be.

 So I tried visiting the website, & honestly there was nothing special.